vmware-tanzu/pinniped/doc/contributing.md

 ## Building

-The [Dockerfile](../Dockerfile) at the root of the repo can be used to build and package the `pinniped-server` code.
+The [Dockerfile](../Dockerfile) at the root of the repo can be used to build and package the code.
 After making a change to the code, rebuild the docker image with the following command.

 ```bash
 # From the root directory of the repo...